KoalaHealth/baby-black-box-blog/_pages/about.md

 <br />

+*Why Black Box?*
+*Black boxes* are emergency information storage devices on planes that live record audio in the cockpit and important information in the flight - just in case.
+These online "live" posts are *baby black boxes* of real parents on their journey, shared just in case it's helpful.

 The idea to record my "fresh father learnings" came from my friends.
 They asked me to write up a shared doc of things I have learned in my new journey.
 Being one of the first in the group to take this life changing step (of going "full sea horse," the best of nature's fathers), I reluctantly obliged.
 However, being neither pleb, nor peasant, I wrote this "share-all blog" instead - public and open to everyone.
 Anonymity protects and let's me be honest.

 This is my experience, and I hope you find it helpful, amusing, and supportive.
 Yours will probably be different.